 It was the afternoon on a weekend.
 I was at home messing around with some Legos, when my mom comes home and tells me she has a big surprise!
 She hands me this metallic case.
 "When I was out, I passed by GameStop and thought I'd look around for anything good.
 Well, turns out they made DOOM for the Xbox!"
 I was so surprised, normally new games were reserved for my birthday, I guess my mom must have been excited too!
 A new Doom game?! neither of us could believe it.
 "The guy at the store said it even comes with DOOM 1 & 2! and we can play together at the same time like in Halo!"
 This was groundbreaking, when we played DOOM 1 on the PC, we would have to take turns playing.

 Can I just take a second to gush about this case?
 It's the coolest game case I've ever seen, it's made of metal and cold to the touch, the logo also pops out a bit so you can feel its ridges.
-The art on the front is full of various pentagram imagery and scratches, while the back proudly boasts the classic "Skin face" texture from the original games.
-I'm surprised my mom was okay with this given how "satanic" this all was.
+The art on the front is full of various pentagram imagery and scratches, while the back proudly boasts the intermission background from DOOM 2.
+I'm surprised my mom was okay with how "satanic" this all was.

 The first level of DOOM 3 is engrained in my memory.
 No other game I've played has matched the dread of walking through that decrepit facility knowing damn well everything was about to go to hell real fast (Literally).
 While very similar to Half-Life's intro, the Mars facility does not even try to hide the fact that everyone is DOOMed.
 Everything is pitch black or dimly lit by worn-down fluorescents.
 The NPCs you meet are all miserable, the most positive lines are spoken by that bubbly AI and the corporate advertisements assuring you everything is hunky dory.
 It's really hard to break down how everything just fills you with dread in this game, the sound design, the rustic but futuristic tech, it's all perfect!